 I filled one of the Limoges bowls with pumpkins and seeded eucalyptus from Trader Joes.

 I used another tureen filled with more pumpkins in the dining room.
 This lavender one is from Holland.
-If you like the bottles below, they are part of my collection with Soft Surroundings, CLICK HERE.

 Some of my cups have a nice surprise on the inside of the cups.
 These Limoges cups have the pattern repeated inside.
 The dishes are thin and delicate.
 It’s amazing they survived this long.
 I am guessing they are about 100 years old.